Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Abstract

 \section{Abstract}

-We consider $f(R)$ modified gravity with the chameleon mechanism as an alternative approach to address the dark matter issue on the galactic scale.
-Metric formalism of $f(R)$ theory is considered in this study.
-A mathematical transformation tool called conformal transformation which transforms the action from Jordan to Einstein frame is employed to simplify the fourth-order modified field equation and to describe the extra degree of freedom $f_R$ by using a minimally coupled scalar field (scalaron) showing the chameleonic character.
-Then, we examine the viability of a newly introduced $f(R)$ gravity model on behalf of the chameleonic behavior of the scalaron.
-The model analyzes this behavior of the scalaron successfully with the singularity correction.
-Further, we consider a test particle (star) in a static, spherically symmetric spacetime to investigate the importance of the scalaron in galactic dynamics.
-In the non-relativistic limit, the rotational velocity equation for the particle with scalaron contribution is derived.
-This contribution is found to be model dependent.
-We generate the rotation curves using the velocity equation and fit the predicted curves to observational data of a set of thirty seven sample galaxies of different categories.
-The curves are fitted based on two fitting parameters $M_0$ and $r_c$.
-The fitting shows good agreement of the prediction with the observed data.
+We consider $f(R)$ modified gravity theory incorporating the chameleon mechanism to address galactic dynamics.
+By employing the metric formalism and utilizing a conformal transformation, we simplify the field equations and describe the extra degree of freedom $f_{R}$ via a scalar field (scalaron) with chameleonic behavior.
+A recently proposed $f(R)$ model is analyzed to illustrate this behavior effectively.
+Subsequently, the rotational velocity equation including the scalaron's contribution is derived for a test particle in a static, spherically symmetric spacetime.
+Then we generate rotation curves and fit them to observational data of thirty seven galaxies using two fitting parameters, $M_0$ and $r_c$, the total mass and core radius of a galaxy respectively.

 \keywords{Modified gravity theory; Chameleon mechanism; Scalaron; Conformal transformation; Rotation curves.}